 In 2005, the Company approved the 2005 Equity Incentive Plan (the "2005 Plan").
-The 2005 Plan provides for the granting of options, restricted stock or other stock-based awards to employees, officers, directors, consultants and advisors.
+The 2005 Plan provides for the granting of options, restricted stock or other stock-based awards to employees, officers, directors, consultants, and advisors.
 During 2010, the maximum number of shares of Common Stock that may be issued pursuant to the 2005 Plan was increased to 59,414 shares.
 The Board of Directors (the "Board") is responsible for administration of the 2005 Plan.
 The Company's Board determines the term of each option, the option exercise price, the number of shares for which each option is granted and the rate at which each option is exercisable.
 Incentive stock options may be granted to any officer or employee at an exercise price per share of not less than the fair value per common share on the date of the grant (not less than 110% of fair value in the case of holders of more than 10% of the Company's voting stock) and with a term not to exceed ten years from the date of the grant (five years for incentive stock options granted to holders of more than 10% of the Company's voting stock).
-Nonqualified stock options may be granted to any officer, employee, consultant or director at an exercise price per share of not less than the par value per share.
+Nonqualified stock options may be granted to any officer, employee, consultant, or director at an exercise price per share of not less than the par value per share.
 Following adoption of the 2014 Equity Incentive Plan (the "2014 Plan"), no further grants were made under the 2005 Plan.
 General terms of the 2014 Plan remain the same as that of the 2005 Plan.

-The Company's Board adopted the 2014 Plan and the Employee Stock Purchase Plan (the "ESPP") and the Company's Stockholders approved the 2014 Plan and the ESPP Plan in February 2015.
-As of March 31, 2021, the maximum number of shares of Common Stock that may be issued pursuant to the 2014 Plan and the ESPP was 606,005 and 11,371 shares, respectively.
+The Company's Board adopted the 2014 Plan and the Employee Stock Purchase Plan (the "ESPP"), and the Company's Stockholders approved the 2014 Plan and the ESPP Plan in February 2015.
+As of September 30, 2021, the maximum number of shares of Common Stock that may be issued pursuant to the 2014 Plan and the ESPP was 806,005 and 11,371 shares, respectively.

 In January 2021, the number of shares of common stock issuable under the 2014 Plan automatically increased by 23,333 shares pursuant to the terms of the 2014 Plan.
-These additional shares are included in the total of 606,005 shares issuable under the 2014 Plan.
+Additionally, in June 2021, the number of shares of common stock issuable under the 2014 Plan was increased by 200,000 shares, as approved by the Company's Stockholders.
+These additional shares are included in the total of 806,005 shares issuable under the 2014 Plan.